Jaswant99/glTF/extensions/2.0/Khronos/KHR_lights_imageBased/README.md

 }
 ```

-## Specualar BRDF integration and Irradiance Coefficients
+## Specular BRDF integration and Irradiance Coefficients

 This extension uses a prefiltered environment map to define the specular lighting utilizing the split sum approximation.
+More information:
 [Specular BRDF integration in Google Filament](https://google.github.io/filament/Filament.md.html#lighting/imagebasedlights/processinglightprobes)
 [Pre-Filtered Environment Map in Unreal Engine 4](https://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf)

 This extension uses spherical harmonic coefficients to define irradiance used for diffuse lighting.
 Coefficients are calculated for the first 3 SH bands (l=2) and take the form of a 9x3 array.
+More information:
 [Realtime Image Based Lighting using Spherical Harmonics](https://metashapes.com/blog/realtime-image-based-lighting-using-spherical-harmonics/)
 [An Efficient Representation for Irradiance Environment Maps](http://graphics.stanford.edu/papers/envmap/)